-Here are a list of other things you should absolutely do while on the Big Island or Kauai.
+Here are a list of other things you should absolutely do while on Maui.
 I don't have nearly as an exhaustive of a list for the Big Island or Kauai – but if you end up going to either, there are a couple of things you should do.
 You simply MUST find out where the lava is flowing into the ocean – and then go there.
 You'll find lots of (government) signs warning you that the road is closed, off-limits, etc. Then, when you finally get there, you'll find county employees directing you into (free) parking lots.
 We found that very humorous.
 If you go to Kauai, you must visit Waimea Canyon.
 The drive is spectacular – as is the canyon (although not nearly on scale with the Grand Canyon…not even remotely the same).
 We also did Smith's Luau on Kauai – we read that it was much more economical than the ones offered on Maui…and we did not go away unhappy.
 If you go to Kauai, do yourself a favor and check out the Waipouli Beach Resort – we found it to be superb on every level.
 Here is a link to the home we stayed in.
 The owners were fantastic too - ensuring that we knew what to see and do on the island long before our trip.
 And, because the unit wasn't rented out on the day of our departure, they graciously allowed us to check out very late...which allowed us to shower and change before our long flight home.
 Excellent!
 When you pull the website up, we were in the building to the right of the (incredible) pool – but our room overlooked the ocean, not the pool.
 A trip to Hawaii is a once-in-a-fifetime trip for many.
 Do yourself a huge favor and look into staying at the Waipouli Beach Resort.
 The price we paid for the condo was not much more than an ordinary hotel room would have cost - but it was worth every penny.
 It's all about the adventure - and this one was true luxury.

 OK, on to Maui: I'll just give you a list of what we found to be the highlights – and NOT in any particular order.
 But, if we were to go back, we'd try and hit all of these again.
 Keep in mind that we were there in July – and as I understand it, the weather will be somewhat different in the fall and winter (but, it was not hot in July…quite comfortable as a matter of fact).
 I believe, though, that the rainier weather occurs in the fall and winter – which means the waterfalls should look great (some were totally dry when we were there).